RunGT/MyFirstWebsite/README.md

 # Myfirstwebsite
-Web site for founders and coders
+Website for founders and coders with link to Codewars, freeCodeCamp and GitHub at the bottom